 Total Visitors: 7,000

-- Now to find x2 we have to use chi squared formula, in mathematical its addition of (observed data – Expected)2/ Expected
+- Now to find x2, we have to use the chi-squared formula, in mathematical its addition of (observed data – Expected)2/ Expected.

 - For our observations its x2 = 1000

-- Now if we check our result with chi-squared chart and just run through, our chi-squared score of 1000 with a degree of freedom 1.
+- Now, if we check our result with a chi-squared chart and just run through, our chi-squared score of 1000 with a degree of freedom 1.

-- As per the above chi-squared table above, and the idea is we’ll move from left to right until we find a score corresponds to our scores.
+- As per the above chi-squared table, the idea is we’ll move from left to right until we find a score that corresponds to our scores.
 Our approximate P-Value is then the P value at the top of the table aligned with your column.

-- If we run our score through GraphPad, we will see it’s value is about less than 0.00001.
+- If we run our score through GraphPad, we will see its value is less than 0.00001.

 Things To Remember About P-Value in Excel

-- P-Value involves measuring, comparing, testing all things that constitute research.
+- P-Value involves measuring, comparing, and testing all things that constitute research.

-- P-Values are not the be all research, it only helps you to understand the probability of your results existing through chance against through changed conditions.
+- P-Value is not all research; it only helps you understand the probability of your results existing through chance against changed conditions.

-- It doesn’t really tell you about causes, magnitude or to identify variables.
+- It doesn’t really tell you about causes, magnitude, or identifying variables.

 This has been a guide to P-Value in Excel.
-Here we discussed How to calculate P-Value in Excel along with practical examples and downloadable excel template.
+Here we discussed How to calculate P-Value along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –